bevacqua/dragula/readme.markdown

   invalid: function (el, target) { // prevent buttons and anchor tags from starting a drag
     return el.tagName === 'A' || el.tagName === 'BUTTON';
   },
   direction: 'vertical',         // Y axis is considered when determining where an element would be dropped
   copy: false,                   // elements are moved by default, not copied
   revertOnSpill: false,          // spilling will put the element back where it was dragged from, if this is true
   removeOnSpill: false,          // spilling will `.remove` the element, if this is true
-  delay: false           // enable regular clicks by setting to true or a number of milliseconds });
+  delay: false                   // enable regular clicks by setting to true or a number of milliseconds
+  mirrorContainer: document.body // set the element that gets mirror elements appended });
 ```